It's a good day to be an Lightwave Logic Inc. (LWLG) shareholder - The Dwinnex

 Ratios:

-Our analysis of LWLG’s different ratios will help us gain a deeper understanding of the company.
-For the most recent quarter (mrq), Quick Ratio is recorded 16.90 and its Current Ratio is at 16.90.
+We take a closer look at LWLG’s different ratios to gain a better understanding of the stock.
+For the most recent quarter (mrq), Quick Ratio is recorded 32.40 and its Current Ratio is at 32.40.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades